cncf/memorials/carolyn-van-slyck.md

 We will all miss you very much Carolyn 🌈🦄✨.

+## Radu Matei

+Carolyn was brilliant, kind, and an incredible engineer.
+I had the privilege and joy of working with her on the same team for a few years, and that had a profound impact on me.
+Fostering welcoming and inclusive communities and focusing on building an amazing UX are two things Carolyn always prioritized, and was always happy to help, mentor, and spend time helping people.

+Whether it was talking about our favorite dumplings and ramen, or trying to solve difficult engineering problems, she was always there to help, uplift, and make things better.

+You will be missed, Carolyn. ✨

 ## Catherine Paganini

 Carolyn was an active and beloved member of our community.
 Dedicated and hardworking, she was always willing to lend a helping hand.
 Her commitment to providing open source projects with the tools they need to succeed played a crucial role in developing the TAG-CS Contributor Growth Working Group.
 Despite her many accomplishments, Carolyn remained humble and always eager to share her experiences and lessons learned with others.
 She was a wonderful human being, and her passing is a great loss to the entire community.
 We will greatly miss her 💔